Dawson College shooting: Investigation

 Police initially looked for as many as three suspects, but Montreal Police Chief Yvan Delorme later confirmed that there was only one shooter, who shot himself fatally on the scene.
-Many eyewitnesses described a man with a Mohawk hairstyle, wearing a black trenchcoat, black trousers with metal studs, and combat boots.
+Many eyewitnesses described a man with a Mohawk hairstyle, wearing a black trench coat, black trousers with metal studs, and combat boots.
 The suspect carried three weapons, including a semi-automatic carbine.

 That evening, a Sûreté du Québec spokesperson confirmed to LCN TV reporters that the shooter was a 25-year-old male, born in Québec.
 Police found his car, a black Pontiac Sunfire, parked close to the school, and later searched the house where he lived with his mother, seizing a computer and other belongings.

 Around midnight on Wednesday, police confirmed to the media that the suspect was Kimveer Gill, a 25-year-old Laval resident, a graduate from Rosemere High School.
 An autopsy later revealed that Gill committed suicide after being hit in the arm by police officer Denis Côté's gunfire.
 It was revealed that Gill's actions were premeditated; a short suicide note was found on Gill's body.

 During a police search at Gill's home, an apology note to his family was found.
-In addition, police seized firearm accessories including holsters and manuals, including those of the firearm he used during attack; they also found a letter praising the actions of Columbine shooters Eric Harris and Dylan Klebold.
+In addition, police seized firearm accessories including holsters and manuals, including those of the firearm he used during the attack; they also found a letter praising the actions of Columbine shooters Eric Harris and Dylan Klebold.